Cypher999/rat_memegen/README.md

 npm start
 ```

-compatible with linux,windows and android (using termux / python compiler application)
+compatible with linux,windows and android (using termux)

 ##### How to Use?
 ```